This article explains how to process returns and refunds and provide's FastSpring's policies regarding refunds and chargebacks.

 - Under Customer Notification, choose whether or not you want to send your customer an email notification about the refund.
 The default value is Notify Original Contact, which means FastSpring will send the customer an email message.

 On the next page, review the return details.
-If the order you are returning included a subscription product, the CANCEL RELATED SUBSCRIPTIONS checkbox is selected by default.
+If the order you are returning included a subscription product, the Cancel Related Subscriptions checkbox (not pictured) is selected by default.
 If you want to leave the subscription active despite the refund, click to unselect this checkbox.
 If everything is correct, click CONFIRM.
 Should you need to change anything, click OPTIONS and select Cancel from the drop-down menu.

 Once you click CONFIRM, a pop-up appears notifying you that returns are not reversible.
 Click OK to confirm the return again.